-The Supreme Court plays an important role in our government, hearing cases and establishing precedents on how to interpret the law.
+The Supreme Court plays a significant role in our government, hearing cases and establishing precedents on how to interpret the law.
 Each year, citizens bring cases before the Court on important constitutional questions.
 The Justices are sometimes unanimous in their decisions, but often, they will disagree.
-Understanding these decisions and how and why they are decided helps hold the court accountable and paves the way for future Supreme Court Decisions.
+Understanding these decisions and how and why they are decided helps hold the court accountable and paves the way for future Supreme Court decisions.

 Take a look at a few of the cases decided this term and decide whether or not you agree with the Court’s decision.
+Additionally, review cases that are pending to decide how you believe the Court should rule.
 How might the precedents set by these decisions impact the future of the United States?

 Select one case from the “finished cases” list and one case from the “pending cases” list.
 Then answer the following questions.

 - What was the question argued in the case?

 - What was the Supreme Court’s decision regarding the case?

 - Which Supreme Court justice wrote the majority or unanimous opinion?
 Which justice wrote the dissenting opinion, if any?
 Which justice wrote the concurring opinion, if any?